LIKEtoKNOW.it’s app helps you buy the products in your screenshots

 After a blogger or influencer takes a picture of an outfit or scene, they upload it to LIKEtoKNOW.it and “tag” it with the products in the picture, as well a link to buy it from one of the 4,000 retailers that partner with the startup.

 Then, after seeing something they like on an influencer’s blog, audiences access these links and purchase the items featured in their favorite influencer’s photos.
-The retailer makes a sale, rewardStyle and the influencer get a cut of the profits, and the user gets access to items clothes they may otherwise not have known about.
+The retailer makes a sale, rewardStyle and the influencer get a cut of the profits, and the user gets access to items they may otherwise not have known about.

 Operating In a Walled Garden